EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 We also have initial GitHub Actions in place which help our team maintain the code more easily - these include:

 - **iSort and black:** Before your code is merged into dev it will undergo checks for [iSort](https://pycqa.github.io/isort/) (for import sorting) and linted using [black](https://github.com/psf/black) - more specifically `Black --line-length 90`.
-See pre-commit notes!
+See pre-commit notes.
 - **mkdocs build:** The docs will be rebuilt ensuring that your API documentation is the latest version, is fully up to date and builds with no warnings or errors.
 On release these will also be pushed up to the relative GitHub pages.
 - **Test:** Unit tests will be run on the current determined versions of Python `3.10, 3.11, 3.12` and `3.13` to ensure compatibility.